-A student can appeal their termination within 7 business days in writing to the director Jian Huang (jian@kite.ac.nz)
+A student can appeal their termination within 7 business days in writing to the General Manager (randy@kite.ac.nz).

 11. Personal belongings

 KITE will try its best to safeguard all property on its premises.
 However we cannot accept responsibility to any damage or theft of personal belongings.
 Students need to be careful and keep their personal belongings with them all the times.